Pennies, lemons, and nails combine to convert chemical energy into electrical energy.

-Voltaic batteries of all shapes and sizes are objects that convert chemical energy into electrical energy.
-You probably use batteries to power your cell phone, iPod, or any number of wireless gadgets.
-But did you know that you can actually use chemical energy stored within a lemon to power a small LED light?
-It’s true, and we’ll show you exactly how in the Fruit-Power Battery experiment.
+Voltaic batteries of all shapes and sizes are devices that convert chemical energy into electrical energy.
+You probably use batteries to power your cell phone, iPod, or any number of other gadgets.
+But, you can actually use chemical energy stored in a lemon and two metals to make a current and light up a small LED.
+It’s true and we’ll show you exactly how it’s done.

-- Four lemons (the bigger and juicier the better)
+- Four lemons (the bigger, the juicier, the better)